-The event will take place within the framework of the “Innova Health” congress (October 29, Madrid).
+The event took place within the framework of the “Innova Health” congress (October 29, Madrid).

 Cancer metastasis is responsible for 90% of deaths related to this disease.
 It occurs when some tumor cells escape the primary tumor and travel through the blood and / or lymphatic systems to establish themselves in another organ.

 In breast cancer (the most common among women), metastasis occurs primarily through the lymphatic system.
 If the cancer is diagnosed before the tumor cells have spread to other organs, the probability of survival is 97%.
 Lymph nodes closest to a tumor (known as sentinel lymph nodes) are the most likely route of arrival of cancer cells to the lymphatic system.
 Therefore, identifying the presence of cancer cells in these nodes, before they have spread to other organs, is essential to increase survival rates.

 HypoSens: A minimally invasive technology for early and real-time detection of metastatic breast cancer

 Currently, the usual procedure for the detection of metastatic breast cancer is known as sentinel lymph node biopsy (better known by its acronym in English, SLNB).
 However, this technique has several drawbacks: it requires invasive surgery, it can give false negatives in 5-10% of cases and the result is not immediate since it requires a histological analysis of the samples.

 In this sense, the HypoSens project addresses the real clinical need for a low-cost, easy-to-use, safe and minimally invasive imaging technique that helps oncologists and other professionals accurately detect metastatic breast cancer.